YJL97/learngit/readme.txt

-Git is a distributed version control system.YJL
+Git is a distributed version control system.YJL雷
 Git is free software.
 Git is free software.